drekka/Alchemic/README.md

 	ACReturnType(NSString),
 	ACSelector(makeAStringWithComponent:),
 	ACWithClass(Component),
-	(@[ACWithProtocol(MyProtocol), ACWithProtocol(NSCopying)])
+	(@[ACWithProtocol(MyProtocol), ACWithProtocol(NSCopying)]),
+	ACWithValue(@5)
 	)
--(NSString *) makeAStringWithComponent:(Component *) component myOtherObject:(id) otherObj {
+-(NSString *) makeAStringWithComponent:(Component *) component myOtherObject:(id) otherObj aNumber:(NSNumber *) aNumber {
     x++;
     return [NSString stringWithFormat:@"Component Factory string %i", x];
 }
 ```

 In addition to the `ACSelector(...)` and `ACReturnType(...)` macros, we must specify argument macros that will allow Alchemic to values to be passed to the method's arguments.
 Alchemic uses these to select appropriate values and pass them as method arguments to the factory method.

 Unlike variable dependencies, the macros that define the selector arguments **must appear in the same order** as the selector arguments.
-Once Alchemic has resolved values, it will use the argument indexes to set earch argument in turn.
+Once Alchemic has resolved values, it will use the argument indexes match the selector arguments.

-*Note: If you want to use more than one qualifier *(as per the second argument above)* you need to wrap them in `(@[...])`.
+*Note: If you want to use more than one qualifier (as per the second argument above) you need to wrap them in* ***`(@[...])`*** *brackets.
 This defines an Objective-C array of arguments to be used.
-This is required because macros do not understand Objective-C and will mistake the commas in the array for macro argument delimiters.*
+Macros do not understand Objective-C arrays and will mistake the commas in the array for macro argument delimiters.
+Hence the need for extra brackets.*

+# Credits

+ * Big Thanks to the guys behind Carthage for writing a dependency tool that actual works well with XCode and Git.
+ * Thanks to the guys behind the Spring Framework.
+The work you have done has made my life so much easier on so many Java projects.
+ * Thanks to Mulle Cybernetik for OCMock.
+An outstanding mocking framework for Objective-C that has enabled me to test the un-testable many times.
+ * Thanks to ... for PEGKit.
+I've learned a lot from working with it on Story Teller.
+ *